mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 stakes in the megacorporation Naasirka, which holds a monopoly of the planet's industrial capital.
-The fourth industrial world, Lishiruud, is located in the rimward portion of the subsector and sits upon a small jump-
-1 main where competing merchant companies run liners and megafreighters and operate a network of subsidized merchant routes in the surrounding markets.
+The fourth industrial world, Lishiruud, is located in the rimward portion of the subsector and sits upon a small jump-1 main where competing merchant companies run liners and megafreighters and operate a network of subsidized merchant routes in the surrounding markets.